bijohnvincent/ScheduleStartStopEc2-Lambda/README.md

 This script will start and stop AWS instances either by invoking lambda function from any server or based on tag added to instances.

-**(1)** If the function is invoked with a payload, this function will check what is the action to be performed.
-Sample payload:
+**(1)** If the function is invoked manually with a payload, this function will check what is the action to be performed.
+Syntax of the  payload should be as below:
 ```
   {
       "action": "<stop|start>",
       "instances": "<NameTag1>[, <NameTag2>, <NameTag3>, ...]>"
   }
 ```
-Eg: for a wrapper script can be viewed at : [Wrapper written in bash using AWS CLI](https://github.com/bijohnvincent/cmapi_clusterstartstop/blob/master/startstopec2instances.sh)
+Refer [AWS CLI - invoking Lambda function]( http://docs.aws.amazon.com/lambda/latest/dg/with-userapp-walkthrough-custom-events-invoke.html) to know about manual invoking of the function.
+You can write wrapper scripts to call this lambda function.
+Example for a wrapper script can be viewed at : [Wrapper written in bash using AWS CLI](https://github.com/bijohnvincent/cmapi_clusterstartstop/blob/master/startstopec2instances.sh)

 - Based on the action (Not case sensitive), function will start or stop the instances specified in the payload.